adr1enbe4udou1n/blog/content/posts/08-build-your-own-docker-swarm-cluster-part-7/index.md

 {{< alert >}}
 Note as the blobs of image is always physically in the disk, even when "deleted".
 You must launch manually the docker GC in order to cleanup unused images.
-For that execute `registry garbage-collect /etc/docker/registry/config.yml` inside docker registry.
+For that execute `registry garbage-collect /etc/docker/registry/config.yml` inside docker registry container console.
+You can ssh into it directly through Portainer.
 {{< /alert >}}

 ### Register registry in Portainer